rixx/twitch-tools/rewards/etymology.md

 # Open

 - 'Hollow': germanic, holh/*hul.
 Related the same word in German, 'hohl', and also 'Höhle' (cave).
-But NOT 'hull', unless you go back way further.
   The very ancient root is *kel-, PIE for "to cover, to conceal, to save", probably, which leads to the Sanskrit 'cala' (cave), Latin 'cella' (store room), 'clam' (secret)
-- 'Hull': from 'hulu', to cover: first a word for seed coverings, still in German/Dutch as Hülle/Hülse (shell, husk).
-  From there to the ship hull, because it functions like a seed/nut shell OR!! might instead come from 'hold'
 - 'Persuade' comes from Latin suādēre 'to advise'.
   Suādēre likely once meant 'to make sweet/agreeable', as it shares a root with suāvis 'sweet' - from which English gets 'suave'.